projectcalico/calico/master/networking/migrate-pools.md

 #### Step 4: Verify that new pods get an address from the new IP pool

 1. Create a test namespace and nginx pod.
    `kubectl create ns ippool-test`

-1. Create an nginx pod
+1. Create an nginx pod.
    `kubectl run --namespace=ippool-test nginx --replicas=1 --image=nginx`

 1. Verify that the new pod gets an IP address from the new range.
    `kubectl -n ippool-test get pods -l run=nginx -o wide`

-1. Clean up the ippool-test namespace
+1. Clean up the ippool-test namespace.
    `kubectl delete ns ippool-test`

-Step 5: Delete the old IP pool
+#### Step 5: Delete the old IP pool

 Now that you've verified that pods are getting IPs from the new range, you can safely delete the old pool.